Overview

 get("http_processor_last_http_code"));

-The last HTTP response code is valid only within the current execution thread and will be overridden on a next HTTP call so if you do want to capture it, you must execute the JavaScript code above right after the HTTP call.
+Note: This value is only valid within the current execution thread and will be overwritten on the next HTTP call.
+Be sure to capture it immediately after the HTTP operation.

 Capture the response headers